I'm a member

 Printer Friendly Version

 Peripheral subcutaneous field stimulation (PSFS, also called peripheral nerve field stimulation or target field stimulation) is a form of neuromodulation that is intended to treat chronic neuropathic pain.
-One application of PSFS that is being evaluated is occipital or craniofacial stimulation for headache/migraines, craniofacial pain, or occipital neuralgia.
-Also being investigated is PSFS for low back pain, neck and shoulder pain, inguinal and pelvic pain, thoracic pain, abdominal pain, fibromyalgia, and post-herpetic neuralgia.
+One application of PSFS that is being evaluated is occipital or craniofacial stimulation for headache/migraine, craniofacial pain, or occipital neuralgia.
+PSFS is also being investigated for low back pain, neck and shoulder pain, inguinal and pelvic pain, thoracic pain, abdominal pain, fibromyalgia, and post-herpetic neuralgia.

 Chronic, non-cancer pain is responsible for a high burden of illness.
 Common types of chronic pain are lumbar and cervical back pain, chronic headaches, and abdominal pain.
 All of these conditions can be challenging to treat.
 Medications are typically the first-line treatment for chronic pain, and several classes of medications are available.
 These include analgesics (opioid and non-opioid), antidepressants, anticonvulsants, and muscle relaxants.
 There are also a variety of non-pharmacologic treatments, including physical therapy, exercise, cognitive-behavioral interventions, acupuncture, chiropractic, massage.